nauyan/ZindiWeekends_SpotTheMaskChallenge/README.md

 ```

 ## Training
 To start training run the Train.py script from the command below.
-For training configurations refer to the [config.json](./config.json) file.
+For training configurations refer to the [config.json](./config.json) file and to modify loss function and other similar parameters refer to Training File.
 You can update the file according to your training settings.
 Model avaible for training is EfficientNet-B0.
 ```
  python Train.py
 ```